fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 We've already fixed the data type for all the numerical columns.
-Now we also need to convert the categorical columns into the correct data type 'category' -- this allows faster data processing.
+Now we also need to convert the categorical columns into the correct data type 'category' -- this allows faster data processing by Pandas.
 After that, we will double-check for null values and duplicated rows in the whole dataset.

 ```python